OT3005 - Rural and Urban Practice 2

 away from the campus at which they are currently enrolled, at their own expense.

-- critically analyse the inter-relationships between occupational therapy theory, research
+- ability to critically analyse the inter- relationship between occupational therapy

 Study Period 2

 ||<Person not found>, Mrs Karen Salata